First, industrial marketers must understand that not all leads are created equal — and the industrial buyer's journey is actually pretty complicated.

 MQLs are people with some authority in the business you're looking to partner with — at first glance, they look promising to close as a sale.
 MQLs become SQLs when all important stakeholders are involved with your conversations.
 People who actually sign off on the deals are present.
 They are invested in your proposed products and services and may also be active buyers who have worked with you before.

 When buyers are downloading an eBook or signing up for a webinar, they are typically in the Research Stage of the buying journey.
-They are still a MQL because they are still determining which products to consider.
+They are still an MQL because they are still determining which products to consider.
 Send them content that is educational yet easy to consume.
-For example, if you offer CNC machining services, now is the time to talk about why CNC is the ideal approach.
+For example, if you offer CNC machining services, now is the time to talk about why CNC is the ideal approach versus another one.

-These MQLs transition to a SQL when they request a custom quote or a demo.
-They are typically at the Evaluation Stage where they have created a shortlist of potential partners based off of their prioritized criteria (like certifications, industries served, and how sustainable you are.)
+These MQLs transition to SQLs when they request a custom quote or a demo.
+They are typically at the Evaluation Stage where they have created a shortlist of potential partners based on their prioritized criteria (like certifications, industries served, and how sustainable you are.)

 Learn the 26 aspects buyers critique you on in the guide, How To Make The Industrial Buyer's Shortlist.